I NAME OF THE ORGANIZATION

 Dues of all categories of members of the Association shall be reviewed periodically and approved by majority vote of the Board of Directors at a regular or special meeting.

 Special Assessment.
 At any special meeting of the Board of Directors, called for the purpose of making an assessment, the two-thirds vote of the entire Board shall be required to approve such assessments for this purpose.
-The members of the Board may vote in person or by ballot transmitted by mail.
+The members of the Board may vote in person or by ballot.

 Nominations and Elections

 All nominees for the offices of President, Vice President, Secretary/Treasurer, and Region Chairs shall be active members in good standing.

 Elections for these offices shall be conducted by official ballot from active members in good standing at the Annual Meeting.
 Absentee ballots must be requested by members and submitted to the Membership chair prior to the Annual Meeting according to procedures outlined in the WAMOA Policies and Procedures.
 Ballots will be counted and results will be presented to the membership.
 A majority ballot will elect to office in each case.
 In case of a tie vote, balloting among active members will proceed until a decision is reached.
 Absentee ballots shall be counted in each of the ballots.
 In the event of an uncontested slate of candidates, a vote of affirmation shall be taken at the Annual Business Meeting.
 Only Active members shall be entitled to vote.

 Active members shall, by region, elect a Regional Chair, who will also serve on the Board of Directors as a voting member.
 Vacancies in the Board of Directors among representatives of regions shall be filled at the next regional chapter meeting by election among active members from within the region.
 The newly elected representative shall immediately take office and shall hold office for the balance of the unexpired 2 year term.